 Banks’ blinds are designed to fit multiple hunters so you can contain your impact to one area.
 Hunting in the same blind not only makes for a more social hunting trip, it allows you to lessen your footprint in the area and gives the deer less of a chance to detect you.
 If you and your hunting buddies were spread out throughout the woods, the deer would be more likely no notice one (or all) of you.
 If you’re all hunting in the same place it’s easier to remain concealed.
 The multiple windows surrounding the blind lets each hunter have their own section of land to focus on.
 It keeps friendly competition when hunting with buddies alive without having to be in different locations.

 Carry on Your Conversation

 Our blinds are insulated enough so that you can carry on a conversation with your hunting partner without alerting the deer.
 This is a huge plus for sharing information.
 You can openly point out an approaching deer and give pointers when coaching new hunters.
 Communication is key when learning how to hunt because timing is everything.
-If you can’t verbalize to your mentee when to take the shot, it could result in a poor shot that injures the deer without bringing it down.
+If you can’t verbalize to your mentee when to take the shot, it could result in a poor shot that injures the deer without bringing it down; a pistol silencer is best in these situations so the gunshot is not heard.
 The sound-deadening material hides the very important conversations from the deer, keeping you concealed throughout the process.